henryhale/henryhale.github.io/src/content/blog/termux-coding-without-a-pc.md

 ## Introduction

-Early this year, I have always been on the road without access to my personal computer.
+Early this year, I was always on the road without access to my personal computer.
 I found my self in a situation where I need to fix a bug in one of my projects; [PixSim](/projects/pixsim), a pixel-based led matrix simulator.
 Having used mobile development environments like Acode in my early programming days, I quickly ran to Google Play Store in search for a modern tool that supports Git.
 Well, that didn't work out well and so I googled how to develop/program software on an Android phone.